All children in Foundation Stage and Key Stage One are entitled to a free school lunch, under the Universal Infant Free School Meals program.

 Each morning, when teachers take the dinner register, children choose the meal they want from the colour coded menu and will be given the correspondingly coloured wristband.
 Our kitchen team then know exactly how many meals of each choice are required and cooks the correct number of each meal.
 This reduces food waste and helps to keep the cost of meals down.

 When the children go in to get their lunch they present their wristband in return for the pre-selected meal they have chosen, it is as simple as that!
+After lunch the bands are sterilised, ready for use the next day.

 The great advantage of this system is that children who are last in the line still get the meal they have chosen in the morning, rather than having their choice limited to whatever is left.